vtexdocs/dev-portal-content/docs/vtex-io/Store Framework Apps/basic-components/vtex-breadcrumb.md

 | `homeIconSize`  | `Number`        | Controls the `size` property of [`IconHome`](https://github.com/vtex-apps/store-icons#icons)                                                                                                      | `26` |
 | `caretIconSize` | `Number`        | Controls the `size` property of [`IconCaret`](https://github.com/vtex-apps/store-icons#icons)                                                                                                     | `8` |

-:warning: The product's categories should appear as an array in one of this two formats:
+> ⚠️ The product's categories should appear as an array in one of this two formats:

 ```javascript
 categories = ['/Eletronics/', '/Eletronics/Computers']